Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Post-Transition Quantum Threat Landscape in CC

 \subsection{Post-Transition Quantum Threat Landscape in Each \gls{CC} Layer}

-As detailed in Table~\ref{table:Post-Transition}, the transition to \gls{PQC} introduces new vulnerabilities across all \gls{CC} layers due to increased computational complexity, larger cryptographic payloads, emerging side-channel threats, insecure cryptographic implementations, resource exhaustion, and an expanded attack surface driven by evolving cryptanalytic techniques and system-level weaknesses.
+The transition to \gls{PQC} introduces new vulnerabilities across all \gls{CC} layers due to increased computational complexity, larger cryptographic payloads, emerging side-channel threats, insecure cryptographic implementations, resource exhaustion, and an expanded attack surface driven by evolving cryptanalytic techniques and system-level weaknesses.
 Mitigating these risks requires robust security mechanisms.
-Below, we outline the quantum-era threats and corresponding countermeasures for each layer.
+Table~\ref{table:Post-Transition} details quantum-era threats and corresponding countermeasures for each layer.